l1siki-dev/okinawa_gametheory/README.md

 * We have the strongest negotiation card in history.
 It is time to play it.

 ---
-# Lie 8: "If we help, they'll like us."
+# 8: "If we help, they'll like us."

 Sadly, **this is not true.**